 Variations

-Tamil Iyer style (heavy chicory, less sugar); Mysore Karnataka (lighter roast, no chicory); Mangalorean (jaggery instead of sugar); Kumbakonam degree coffee (uses milk straight from the cow's first yield); Madurai bus-stand version (extra-strong, served in disposable paper cups).
+Tamil Iyer style (heavy chicory, less sugar); Mysore Karnataka (lighter roast, no chicory); Mangalorean (jaggery instead of sugar); Kumbakonam degree coffee (the 'degree' name is debated — first-decoction 'first degree', or undiluted pure cow's milk graded by a lactometer; made with fresh undiluted cow's milk rather than packet milk); Madurai bus-stand version (extra-strong, served in disposable paper cups).

 On the Palate